Pi4J/pi4j.github.io/content/documentation/device-examples/Potentiometer.md

 A simple example on how to use the potentiometer from the [Hardware-Catalog](https://github.com/Pi4J/pi4j-example-components) :

 ```
-        logInfo("Potentiometer test started ...");
+System.out.println("Potentiometer test started ...");

-        ADS1115 ads1115 = new ADS1115(pi4j);
+ADS1115 ads1115 = new ADS1115(pi4j, 0x01, ADS1115.GAIN.GAIN_4_096V, ADS1115.ADDRESS.GND, 4);

-        Potentiometer poti = new Potentiometer(ads1115, ADS1115.MUX.AIN0_GND, 3.3);
+Potentiometer poti = new Potentiometer(ads1115, 0, 3.3);

 //read current value from poti one time
-        logInfo("Current value of the poti is " + poti.getVoltage() + " voltage.");
+System.out.println("Current value of the poti is " + String.format("%.3f", poti.singleShotGetVoltage()) + " voltage.");

 //read current value from the poti in percent one time
-        logInfo("The potentiometer slider is currently at " + poti.getPercent() + " % of its full travel.");
+System.out.println("The potentiometer slider is currently at " + String.format("%.3f", poti.singleShotGetNormalizedValue()) + " % of its full travel.");

-        // Register event handlers to print a message when poti is moved
+// Register event handlers to print a message when potentiometer is moved
-        poti.setRunnable(() -> {
+poti.setConsumerSlowReadChan((value) -> {
-            logInfo("The current voltage drop is currently " + poti.getActualValue() + " volts");
+	System.out.println("The potentiometer slider is currently at " + String.format("%.3f", value) + " % of its full travel.");
 });

-        //start continious reading with single shot in this mode you can connect up to 4 devices to the analog module
+//start continuous reading with single shot in this mode you can connect up to 4 devices to the analog module
-        poti.startSlowContiniousReading(0.1, 1);
+poti.startSlowContinuousReading(0.05, 10);

 // Wait while handling events before exiting
-        logInfo("Move the potentiometer to see it in action!");
+System.out.println("Move the potentiometer to see it in action!");
 delay(30_000);

-        //stop continious reading
+//stop continuous reading
-        poti.stopSlowContiniousReading();
+poti.stopSlowContinuousReading();

-        logInfo("Potentiometer test done");
+System.out.println("Potentiometer test done");
 ```

 ### Further application
 The class is implemented in the sample project [Theremin](https://github.com/DieterHolz/RaspPiTheremin).

 ### Further projetct ideas
-- An application, to control the brightness of the lighting.
+- An application, to control the brightness of some lights.
 - The speed and direction of a drone can be controlled with a potentiometer.